DarkMatterCore/libusbhsfs/README.md

     * Callback-based system:
         * Set a pointer to a callback function of your own with `usbHsFsSetPopulateCallback()`, which will receive a short-lived array of mounted devices and their count.
 5. Perform I/O operations using the returned mount names from the listed devices.
-6. If, for some reason, you need to safely unmount a UMS device at runtime before disconnecting it and without shutting down the whole library interface, use `usbHsFsUnmountDevice()`.
+6. If, for some reason, you need to safely unmount a UMS device at runtime before disconnecting it without shutting down the whole library interface, use `usbHsFsUnmountDevice()`.
 7. Close the USB Mass Storage Class Host interface with `usbHsFsExit()` when you're done.

 Please check both the header file located at `/include/usbhsfs.h` and the provided test applications in `/example_event` (event-driven system) and `/example_callback` (callback-based system) for additional information.